Swydo/blaze-apollo/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/Swydo/blaze-apollo.svg)](https://greenkeeper.io/)
 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

+_As you might have noticed, Blaze-Apollo isn't actively maintained/developed, because we're moving to React ourselves.
+Blaze is great, but has a lot of quirks.
+We have more trust in React for future development and projects.
+If we can fix things with reasonable investment, we will, but Blaze-Apollo will stay mostly "as is".
+Thanks._

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**